AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 * |GNATprove| can use the preconditions to prove correct integration between components, as in new developments.

-.. index:: gold level; functional correctness
+.. index:: Gold level; functional correctness

 .. _Prove Functional Correctness: